 How Long Does it Take for a MCL (medial collateral ligament) Tear or Strain to Heal?

 Depending on the severity of the injury most grade II MCL tears take 6-8 weeks to heel.
 Depending on a patient's goals and severity of injury the range is 10 days to 4 months with severe ligament damage and surgery.

 Can a MCL (medial collateral ligament) Tear or Strain Be Prevented?

 No injury can be completely prevented but there are ways to reduce the chances and severity of MCL injuries.
 Maintaining proper strength, alignment, balance and flexibility are helpful in protecting the knee.
 Prophylactic bracing has also been shown to reduce the severity of MCL injuries.Get Your Knee Evaluated

 Physical Therapy Treatment for Medial Collateral Ligament (mcl) Tear

 Westlake Village, Los Angeles, Encino and Simi Valley, California patients that have experienced an MCL injury are encouraged to contact the Doctors at Athletic Physical Therapy for an orthopedic examination.
 Our Sports Physical Therapists are knee specialist and highly experienced at treating knee injuries, including an MCL tear.
-Many times surgery is not indicated and with proper treatment MCL injuries can fully rehabilitated.
+Many times surgery is not indicated and with proper physical therapy treatment MCL injuries can be fully rehabilitated.